SFP communication with an RTDS MMC simulator

 Vivado project

-The Vivado block design of the current example is provided below, in Fig. 5.
-A detailed description of the driver ports can be found in the driver source file (cf. RTDS_MMC_SFP_gen_script.zip > usr_repo/RTDS_MMC.vhd).
+A detailed description of the RTDS MMC driver ports can be found in the driver source file (cf. RTDS_MMC_SFP_gen_script.zip > usr_repo/RTDS_MMC.vhd).

 How to generate the design and bitstream

-To generate the design using the script, download the RTDS_MMC_SFP_gen_script.zip file provided in the Downloads section above and follow the steps described in PN118/Vivado project.
+To generate the design using the script, download the RTDS_MMC_SFP_gen_script.zip file and follow the steps described in PN118/Vivado project.
 Before executing the .bat file, additionally copy the usr_repo folder within the project directory, as shown below:

-Once the project is ready, click on ‘Generate Bitstream’ to launch the bitstream generation.
+In Vivado, once the project is ready, click on ‘Generate Bitstream’ to launch the bitstream generation.
 The warning about the signal size mismatchs can be ignored.

-How to change the SFP port
+How to assign a different SFP port

 - In the Vivado block design, double-click on the IX IP.

-- In the IX IP configuration panel, select options to reflect the desired configuration, as depicted in Fig. 7.
+- In the IX IP configuration panel, select options to reflect the desired configuration, as depicted in Fig. 8.
 Click ‘OK’ to apply the changes.
 As unconnected tx{p,n} and rx{p,n} IX IP ports could lead to Vivado warnings or issues, note that only the required SFP port(s) must be checked.

 - Connect the tx{p,n} and rx{p,n} IX IP port to the corresponding ports of the Aurora IP.